Skip to content

 The env file is merge-updated by legreffier init/setup:

-• Managed keys are refreshed automatically: OAuth2, GitHub App, GIT_CONFIG_GLOBAL
+• Managed keys are refreshed automatically: OAuth2 client ID, GitHub App, GIT_CONFIG_GLOBAL

 • MOLTNET_FINGERPRINT is written from moltnet.json so warm activation can skip whoami